Indica (Arrian)

-Alexander the Great in battle against the Persian King Darius (Pompejan mosaic, probably after a lost painting from the 3rd century BCE, not from Indica by Arrian.)
+Alexander the Great in battle against the Persian King Darius (Pompeiian mosaic, probably after a lost painting from the 3rd century BCE, not from Indica by Arrian.)

 Indica (Ἰνδική Indikḗ) is the name of a short military history about interior Asia, particularly India, written by Arrian in the 2nd century CE.
 The subject of the book is the expedition of Alexander the Great that occurred between 336 and 323 BCE, about 450 years before Arrian.
-The book mainly tells the story of Alexander's officer Nearchus' voyage from India to the Persian Gulf after Alexander the Great's conquest of the Indus Valley.
+The book mainly tells the story of Alexander's officer Nearchus' voyage from India to the Persian Gulf after Alexander the Great's conquest of the Indus Valley, which was explored in Arrian's earlier text, Anabasis, meant to be the companion text to the Indica.
 However, much of the importance of the work comes from Arrian's in-depth asides describing the history, geography, and culture of Ancient India.
 Arrian wrote his Indica in the Ionic dialect, taking Herodotus for his literary mode.

 Arrian was born in 86 CE, did not visit the Indian subcontinent, and the book is based on a variety of legends and texts known to Arrian, such as the Indica by Megasthenes.
-Arrian also wrote a companion text, Anabasis.
 Of all ancient Greek records available about Alexander and interior Asia, Arrian's texts are considered most authoritative.

 Historical period

+During the period of the events of the Indica, much of what was known of the state of Greece besides Alexander the Great's expedition into India was known due to Alexander himself and his various conquests.
+As there was little requiring Alexander to stay himself in Macedonia, he was able to venture East.
+His early military show of force acted to stabilize the region by bringing disparate city states under his control and with this power he was able to control resources of the different regions to provide soldiers and support for his military ambition to attack Persia.

-Indica deals with the period of Alexander the Great.
-After Alexander's expedition in the Indus Valley, he planned to return to the center of his empire in Babylon.
+After Alexander's expedition in the Indus Valley, he sought to return to the center of his empire in Babylon.
 Alexander planned to return himself over land but wanted to learn about the mouth of the Indus (which he himself did not reach) and the sea between India and Babylon.
 Therefore, he sent one of his officers, Nearchus, to perform such a voyage and report what he saw.
-Indica mostly describes what Nearchus saw on that voyage.
+Indica describes what Nearchus saw on that voyage.

-About the author
+Background on author

 Indica was written by Arrian, a Greek historian, public servant, military commander and philosopher of the Roman period.
 Arrian's work is considered the best source on the campaigns of Alexander the Great.